peroksid/uk_postcode/docs/README.rst

 API
 ===

-   from uk_postcode import decode decode("DN55 1PT")
+    from uk_postcode import decode
+    decode("DN55 1PT")

 CLI
 ===

     uk_postcode "DN55 1PT"

 Rationale
 =========

+UK postal code system is rather complex: https://en.wikipedia.org/wiki/Postcodes_in_the_United_Kingdom#Postcode_unit

-I considered regexp and logic branching approaches too complex in implementation and support.
+I think that regexp and/or logic branching would be too complex to implement and support.

-Proposed solution idea derived from Petri nets.
-This allows to declare logic in graph (in fact, in a series of graphs) and have relatively small amount of Python code.
+Proposed solution declares logic in graph (in fact, in a series of graphs) and has relatively small amount of Python code.
 Finding errors is fast if you understand what names of nodes mean.

-I am generating uk_postcode package to minimize dependencies, used resource and time spent on useful work.
-It does not use even regular expressions and should work relatively fast.
+Code to distribute is generated.

+Resulting code does not even import regular expressions, requires nothing but standard library and is quite fast.
+It is easy to add rules, fix errors and reason about.

 Development Cycle
 =================

 add test cases to tests/
-run ./setup.py test
+LOGGING_LEVEL=DEBUG run ./setup.py test
 edit postal.dot, decode_template.py or handlers.py (all in ./code_generator/
 run ./setup.py gen
-start over with ./setup.py test when happy: change version in setup.py run ./setup.py sdist
+start over with ./setup.py test when happy: change version in setup.py ready to install/distribute now

 Graph